+Recognize an opportunity (either a problem or an improvement).
 Plan a change (either to solve a problem or to improve some areas) and decide what goal to achieve.

-Here we define the objective, strategy and supporting methods to achieve the goal of our plan.
+Here we define the objective, strategy, and supporting methods to achieve the goal of our plan.

 To design or revise the business requirement as planned

-Here we implement the plan (in terms of putting the plan into an action) and test its performance
+Here we implement the plan (in terms of putting the plan into action) and test its performance

 Evaluate the results to make sure whether we reach the goals as planned